-According to one report, the tryout was supervised.
+According to one ,the tryout was supervised.
 However, the athletics director noted that there was no trainer present.
 He also mentioned that policy calls for a students to have had a physical.
-Those comments may indicate a couple of the policies that were broken.
+Those comments may indicate a couple of the policies that were broken. report

 It causes one to wonder whether this young athlete had some kind of medical condition that should have been revealed by a physical, and whether observation or assistance by an athletic trainer could prevented this sad event.